ModelEarth/projects/active.md

 ### Webroot for Claude Code CLI

-[Webroot setup](https://model.earth/webroot/) - Use simple "pull" and "push" commands to send PRs from your work in submodules.
+[Webroot setup](https://model.earth/webroot/) - Use simple "pull" and "push" commands to send PRs from your work.
-[CodeChat](../codechat/) - RAG training documentation and an overview of our webroot submodules
+[CodeChat](../codechat/) - RAG training documentation and an overview of our webroot submodules.
 <!--
 [ModelEarth with AnythingLLM](https://model.earth/modelearth/) - Install steps for Claude Code CLI -->